 As ProviderTrust monitors your data, a small portion of your providers may be returned as "unable to determine exclusions."
 Please read below for more information regarding what an unable to determine exclusion is, why you may receive them, and best practices for reviewing and resolving them.

-What is an Unable to Determine?
+What is an Unable to Determine alert?
 When ProviderTrust has reached the furthest level of verification, due to incomplete data on the exclusion sources sites, we are not able to confirm or deny if your provider is a match to the excluded provider.
+These alerts are delivered as yellow Unable to Determine exclusion alerts.

-But why wouldn’t the exclusion sites have complete identifying information on excluded providers?
+Why wouldn’t exclusion sources have complete identifying information on excluded providers?

-Exclusion lists have no standard for how much information they are required to provide when reporting an excluded individual or entities.
-Many state or older exclusions include minimal information such as just a name, city and job role.
+Exclusion lists have no standard for how much information they are required to provide when reporting an excluded individual or entity.
+Many states or older exclusions include minimal information such as just a name, city, and job role.

 - New York (only last 4 of SSN, full EIN must call state)